 At some point, everyone has the experience of living near a creepy or suspicious neighbor.
-Sometimes it's nothing you can specifically point to; it's the neighbor's manner, the hours he or she keeps, or the emanating smells.
+Sometimes it's nothing you can specifically point to; it's the neighbor's manner, the hours they keep, or the emanating smells.
 Other times, it can be more concrete: troubling noises, anger, or actual threats against you or your family.

 What should you do if you're scared of your neighbor?

-If the neighbor appears rational and approachable, mediation might be an option before you try more extreme measures.
+If the neighbor appears rational and approachable, and there's a particular issue that you'd like to see addressed (other than "stop acting weird") mediation might be an option before you try more extreme measures.

 Of course, you will want to keep your eyes open for any behavior that crosses the line and involves actual threatening or inappropriate action.